tannerpace/weatherclient/pages/posts/pages.md

 ## Conclusion

-Working with unreliable APIs out of your control is a problem, and the nature of agile development.
+Working with unreliable APIs out of your control is a problem.
 I could have easily switched to a different API, but I wanted to use the NOAA API because it was free and I wanted to learn how to work with it.
 I learned a lot about building a robust API and how to handle errors.

 ## Resources